MiniFate/MiniFate/_chapters/00-outline.md

 > The conflict is trickier.
 > They're not exactly looking for a hack-and-slash treasure hunt.
 > They want a bit of suspense and intrigue.
-> Planning out the whole conspiracy on the first day would spoil the fun, so instead they plant an ominous first clue:
+> Planning out the whole conspiracy on the first day would spoil the fun, so instead they plant an ominous clue to get them started:
 >
 > {:.key-def}
 > | Conflict: | `The Pirate King has Vanished Without a Trace` |